5 Ways Your Facility Can Support Women in Healthcare

 The Importance of Supporting Women in Healthcare

 While efforts are being made to include more men in the nursing profession, it’s essential for healthcare organizations to consider how to support the women in their midst.
 Although men make up a much smaller portion of the nursing profession, male nurses tend to earn higher salaries than their female counterparts.
-A quick glance at the healthcare workforce statistics alone is reason enough to support women in healthcare — they’re the primary group responsible for providing health services.
+A quick glance at the healthcare workforce statistics alone is reason enough to support professional women in healthcare — percentages show that they’re the primary group responsible for providing many critical health services.

 Another reason to champion women working in healthcare?
 Better outcomes for patients.
 In fact, studies show that increasing the proportion of female physicians can decrease maternal and infant mortality and improve treatments for cardiac patients.

-How to Support Women in the Workplace: 5 Tips
+How to Support Women in the Workplace: 5 Best Practices

 Here are a few key ways you can support women in your facility or residence:

-There’s a disproportionate representation of men in healthcare leadership roles.
-The number of women in healthcare decreases significantly the further you go up the corporate ladder — only about 15% of health system and health insurance company CEOs are women in the United States.
-There are plenty of women who work directly with patients, but that’s not always the case for management-level positions.
+Although healthcare has strong female representation across all entry-level roles, there’s a disproportionate number of men in leadership.
+The number of women in the industry decreases significantly the further you go up the corporate ladder — only about 15% of health system and health insurance company CEOs are women in the U.S. There are plenty of women who work directly with patients, but that’s not always the case for management-level positions.

 You could also create a committee to ensure issues unique to women remain a priority in your facility.
 The committee could host general discussions exploring this phenomenon and its impact on your staff, and brainstorm how management can address this issue.

-What you can do: Your facility could offer perks such as discounts or stipends for daycare, housekeeping, and grocery delivery services.
+What you can do: Focus on implementing equitable parental leave and family care benefits.
+Your facility could offer perks such as discounts or stipends for daycare, housekeeping, and grocery delivery services.
 You could start support groups for mothers in healthcare.
 If you manage a birthing hospital, you can offer access to lactation consultants if their schedule permits extra appointments.
-If you manage a long-term-care facility, you could partner with your current nursing agencies to help find assistance for any elderly loved ones your staff care for outside of work.
+If you manage a long-term-care facility, you could partner with your current nursing agencies to help find assistance for elderly loved ones your staff care for outside of work.

-Due to expectations set by gender roles and the resulting stereotypes, women do more emotional labor in their everyday lives.
+Due to expectations set by gender roles and the resulting stereotypes, women typically do more emotional labor in their everyday lives than men.
 Since healthcare is already an emotionally exhausting industry, female healthcare workers often cope with a disproportionate amount of emotional labor on and off the clock.

+As the largest segment of the healthcare workforce — and one consisting of nearly 90% women — nursing presents unique challenges in this regard.
 Nurses must deal with a range of emotional labors: being present for deaths, working with emotionally abusive patients, repeated exposure to vicarious trauma, and listening to patient fears before invasive procedures.
-Patients may also have the expectation that women should be more nurturing.
+Patients may also have the expectation that women should be more nurturing, which can lead to added pressures of what the role of women in healthcare should encompass

 Female nurses may be more likely to experience emotional labor in certain instances, such as female patients choosing to share stories of sexual abuse or assault or patients engaging in emotionally abusive behaviors because they belong to cultures in which women are less respected.
 The weight of these experiences can add up.